 It is not easy to find the right way to capture frontier market growth.
 With only a few exceptions, frontier market companies do not normally trade on major U.S. exchanges.
 And most frontier funds are private due to the high costs of following these markets.

-A more efficient way to invest in frontier markets is via either the iShares MSCI Frontier 100 ETF (FM) or the Global X Next Emerging & Frontier ETF (EMFM), which were up 22% and 6% respectively in 2021 and have exposure to countries like Argentina, Kuwait and Peru.
+A more efficient way to invest in frontier markets is via either the iShares MSCI Frontier 100 ETF (FM) or the Global X Next Emerging & Frontier ETF (EMFM), which have exposure to countries like Argentina, Kuwait and Peru.

 These markets are not for the faint-hearted, but adding even a little exposure could add some high-reward punch to your portfolio.